Take Me Outside Day | October 28th 2015

-Last year, Take Me Outside Day had approximately 500 schools participate.
-This year, David Suzuki will be supporting this initiative and joining Colin along with hundreds of students in Alberta as well as hundreds of schools across the country and around the world to help raise awareness.
+Last year, Take Me Outside Day had over 1,000 schools participate.
+This year, join close to 250,000 students across the country and around the world to help raise awareness.

 We’re trying to keep it simple, so here’s how you can get involved:

 Commit to spending 1 hour outside on October 28.
 (Ideally, it’s during class time, but outside recesses and lunches seem to be dwindling, so anything goes!)